hajlaoui-nader/tanit/README.md

 sbt docker:publishLocal
 ```

-To run our application using our Docker image, run the following command:
+To run the application using our Docker image, run the following command:

 ```
 cd /app